tncrazvan/node-starter/README.md

 `npm start` build the application and launches it.

-`npm run build:standalone` builds your whole application into one single js `dist/app.js` file.
+`npm run build:standalone` builds your whole application to one standalone `dist/app.js` file.